andrewhowdencom/website/site/content/this-site.md

 chrome://net-internals

-## Continious deployments
+## Continuous deployments
-This site is continiously deployed.
+This site is continuously deployed.
 There are no tests -- I'm just too lazy to run the deployments manually.
 I've never had a problem.
 Deployments are handled by Travis